enrico-kaack/markdown-clipper/README.md

 # Permissions
 - Access tabs: used to access the website content when the icon in the browser bar is clicked.
-- Manage Downloads: neccessary to be able to download the markdown file.
+- Manage Downloads: necessary to be able to download the markdown file.
+- Storage: stores preferences

 # Thanks
 - [SingleFile](https://github.com/gildas-lormeau/SingleFile) and Gildas Lormeau for the templating code.